If you only quantify one thing, quantify the Cost of Delay.

-SAFe is intended for application in situations in which Agile Release Trains (ARTs) are engaged in ongoing, continuous development—a flow of work—that makes up the Enterprise’s incremental development effort.
-As such, it avoids the overhead and delays of the start-stop-start nature of traditional projects and programs, whereby various project authorizations and phase gates are used to control the program and its economics.
+Agile Release Trains (ARTs) provide an ongoing, continuous flow of work that makes up the Enterprise’s incremental development effort.
+It avoids the overhead and delays caused by the start-stop-start nature of traditional projects, where authorizations and phase gates control the program and its economics.

-Reinertsen describes a comprehensive model called “Weighted Shortest Job First” (WSJF) for prioritizing jobs based on the economics of product development flow .
-WSJF is calculated as the cost of delay divided by job duration.
-Jobs that can deliver the most value (or cost of delay) and are of the shortest duration are selected first for implementation.
-When applied in SAFe, the model supports a number of additional key principles of product development flow, including:
+Reinertsen describes a comprehensive model, called weighted shortest job first, for prioritizing jobs based on the economics of product development flow .
+Calculate WSJF by dividing the CoD by the duration.
+Jobs that can deliver the most value (or CoD) and are of the shortest length are selected first for implementation.
+When applied in SAFe, the model supports some additional principles of product development flow, including:

-- Use decision rules to decentralize economic control
+- Using decision rules to decentralize decision-making and control

-The impact of properly applying WSJF can be seen in Figure 1.
-(See for full discussion.)
-The areas shaded in blue illustrate the total cost of delay in each case.
+The areas shaded in blue illustrate the total CoD in each case.
 Doing the weighted shortest job first delivers the best economics.

 Calculating the Cost of Delay

-User-Business Value: Do our users prefer this over that?
+- User-business value – Do our users prefer this over that?
 What is the revenue impact on our business?
-Is there a potential penalty or other negative impact if we delay?
+Is there a potential penalty or other adverse consequences if we delay?

-Time Criticality: How does the user/business value decay over time?
+- Time criticality – How does the user/business value decay over time?
 Is there a fixed deadline?
 Will they wait for us or move to another solution?
-Are there Milestones in the critical path impacted by this?
+Are there Milestones on the critical path impacted by this?

-Moreover, since we are in continuous flow and should have a large enough backlog to choose from, we needn’t worry about the absolute numbers.
-We can just compare backlog items relative to each other using the modified Fibonacci numbers we use in estimating poker.
-Then the relative cost of delay for a job is:
+Moreover, since we are in a continuous flow and should have a large enough backlog to choose from, we needn’t worry about the absolute numbers.
+We can just compare backlog items relative to each other using the modified Fibonacci numbers we use in ‘estimating poker.’
+Then the relative CoD is calculated as follows:

-Next we need to understand job duration.
-That can be pretty difficult to figure, especially since early on we perhaps don’t yet know who is going to do the work or what capacity allocation they might be able to give it.
-So we probably don’t really know.
+Next, we need to understand job duration.
+That can be pretty difficult to determine, especially early on when we might not know who is going to do the work or the capacity allocation for the teams.
 Fortunately, we have a ready proxy: job size.
-In systems with fixed resources, job size is a good proxy for duration.
-(If I’m the only one mowing my lawn, and the front yard is three times bigger than the back yard, the front lawn is going to take three times longer to mow.)
-And we know how to estimate item size in story points already (see Features).
-Taking job size, we have a reasonably straightforward calculation for comparing jobs via WSJF, as Figure 2 illustrates:
+In systems with fixed resources, job size is a good proxy for the duration.
+(If I’m the only one mowing my lawn, and the front yard is three times bigger than the backyard, it’s going to take three times longer) And we know how to estimate item size in Story points already (see Features).
+Taking job size, we have a reasonably straightforward calculation for comparing jobs via WSJF, as Figure 3 illustrates.

-Then, for example, we can create a simple table to compare jobs (three jobs in this case), as shown in Figure 3:
+Then, for example, we can create a simple table to compare jobs (three jobs, in this case), as shown in Figure 4.

-One outcome of this model is that really big, important jobs have to be divided into smaller, pretty important jobs in order to make the cut against easier ways of making money (i.e., small, low-risk jobs that your Customers are willing to pay for now).
+This model encourages splitting large items into multiple smaller ones that can compete against other smaller, low-risk items.
 But that’s just Agile at work.
-Since the implementation is incremental, whenever a continuing job doesn’t rank well against its peers, then you have likely satisfied that particular requirement sufficiently that you can move on to the next job.
+Since the implementation is incremental, whenever a continuing job doesn’t rank well against its peers, then you have likely satisfied that particular requirement sufficiently that you can move on to the next one.